liuyiemily/Order_Book_Simulator/README.md

 # Order_Book_Simulator
-Implemented an order book simulator in C++, given a list of strings to output the matched orders with price, time priority
+Implemented an order book simulator in C++, given a list of strings to output the matched orders with price, time priority.

 Objectives:
 The task is to implement an order book simulator.
 You are given orders as a list of strings and are required write code to print output of what the matched orders will be.